vatsa-hegde/Distributed-Computing/README.md

 ## 📂 Projects Overview

-### HW1 – Introduction to Distributed Systems
+### Project 1 – Introduction to Distributed Systems
 Set up environment and explored basic distributed system concepts.
 Small-scale experiments with message passing and coordination.
 Built a TicTacToe with single and multiplayer optons connected through a distributed network.

-### HW2 – Real-Time Flight Data Analysis with Apache Storm
+### Project 2 – Real-Time Flight Data Analysis with Apache Storm
 Implemented a Storm topology to process live-like flight data.

 Components: